saucepleez/taskt-wiki/automation-commands/task-commands/stop-current-task-command.md

 ## What does this command do?
-This command allows you to stop the script from executing.
+This command stops the current task.

 ## When would I want to use this command?
-Data not specified
+Use this command when you want to stop the current running task.

 ## Command Parameters